You have a lot on your mind when preparing for chemotherapy or any other type of cancer treatment.

 1. Wallet and identification

-My driver's license and my Roswell Patient ID card (commonly known as a "green card") are typically asked for at the beginning of each appointment.
+My driver's license and my Roswell Patient ID card are typically asked for at the beginning of each appointment.
 I also always bring a small amount of money, just in case I need something.

 2. Hand sanitizer and medical mask